 The compiler will automatically check that vital registers are saved and restored during interrupt.
-Please refer to Chapter 6.3 Interrupts on page 62 for details (or file 'int16cxx.h').
+Note that the compiler will not check register saving on the enhanced 14 bit core because of the hardware context saving of these devices.
+Please refer to Chapter 6.3 Interrupts on page 64 for details (or file 'int16cxx.h').
 The error and warning messages can be removed: